Jan-Kerschbaum/Parec/README.md

 ### Backend

 The main functionality of the backend is to handle the incoming user queries, retrieve data from Elasticsearch and provide it to the frontend in the desired format.
 The backend is written in Python and uses the [Flask](https://flask.palletsprojects.com/en/2.2.x/) web framework and Elasticsearch.
-It provides a REST API for the frontend to interact with.
+It provides a employs the FastApi for the frontend to interact with.

 The code is organized into the following directories: